1995 Indianapolis 500

 Race winner Jacques Villeneuve's day was not without incident, as he was issued a two-lap penalty for inadvertently passing the pace car during a caution period on lap 38.
 Through both strategy and luck, the young driver made up the deficit during the course of the race, earning the "Indy 505" sobriquet.
 (Note: Villeneuve's 2-lap penalty was applied by subtracting 2 laps from his total, rather than by holding him in the pits for a period of time, so he completed 202 laps/505 miles during the race.)
 In addition to the race controversies, the day was marred by a multi-car crash on the opening lap involving Stan Fox, Eddie Cheever, and others.
 Fox suffered career-ending head injuries.

 The race was held under a growing cloud of uncertainty about the future of the sport of open wheel racing in the United States.
 Since the early 1980s, the sport had operated in relative harmony, with an arrangement such that CART sanctioned the season-long Indy car national championship, and USAC sanctioned the Indy 500 singly.
 The Speedway's management, led by Tony George, had already announced the formation of the rival Indy Racing League for 1996, and the Indy 500 was to be its centerpiece.
 Competitors, fans, and media alike, were apprehensive about the event's future beyond 1995.
 The 1995 race was the final Indy 500 that featured a field of CART-based drivers and teams.

 Due to injuries, retirements, and the open wheel "Split" months later, the race was the final Indy 500 for several drivers, including Bobby Rahal, Danny Sullivan, Teo Fabi, Scott Pruett, Stan Fox, Hiro Matsushita, Stefan Johansson, and others.
-Emerson Fittipaldi (who failed to qualify), suffered career ending injuries in the second Michigan race in 1996 and never raced at Indy again.
+Emerson Fittipaldi (who failed to qualify) suffered career ending injuries at Michigan in 1996, and never raced at Indy again.

 The 1995 month of May celebrated the 50th anniversary of Hulman/George family ownership of the Speedway.